SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 ## OASIS-3 Data Preprocessing Pipeline:

-Preprocessing pipeline for a 210-subject OASIS-3 cohort, extracting anatomically-defined ROIs from MRI and PET for a ROI-based multimodal Mamba model predicting CN→MCI/AD conversion.
+Preprocessing pipeline for a 210-subject OASIS-3 cohort, extracting anatomically-defined ROIs from MRI and PET for a ROI-based multimodal Mamba model predicting CN to MCI/AD conversion.

 This pipeline's subject selection, dataset conventions, and evaluation setup follow Vo, J., Sharif, N., & Hassan, G.M.
 (2025).
 "MNA-net: Multimodal Neuroimaging Attention-Based Architecture for Cognitive Decline Prediction."
-PRIME 2024, LNCS 15155, pp. 86–98, the closest prior work predicting CN→MCI/AD conversion on OASIS-3 with MRI+PET, and the baseline this project is benchmarked against.
+PRIME 2024, LNCS 15155, pp. 86–98, the closest prior work predicting CN to MCI/AD conversion on OASIS-3 with MRI+PET, and the baseline this project is benchmarked against.

 The choice to use anatomically-defined ROIs rather than whole-brain volumes is grounded in Khan, I.J. et al. (2025).
 "Enhanced ROI guided deep learning model for Alzheimer's detection using 3D MRI images."
 Informatics in Medicine Unlocked, vol. 56, 101650.